 Graphic Designer Paul De Leon shared: "We had to investigate and find if there were new projects or not.
 There were no daily reminders or notifications for us at that time, which made it hard."

-Instead, they had a coordinator who manually entered and de-duped requests coming in via email and their Google Forms into a single spreadsheet, integrating the various requests into one place.
-Not the best use of the coordinator's time.
+Instead, they had a coordinator who manually entered and de-duped requests coming in via email and their Google Forms into a single spreadsheet.

-When asked to find a better solution, De Leon found a project management tool with built-in automation that could manage inbound requests by sending it to all designers.
-It now also automatically notifies requesters of any change in status of their design requests.
+When looking for a better solution, De Leon found Wrike, a project management tool with built-in automation that could manage inbound requests by sending it to all designers.
+Wrike now also automatically notifies requesters of any change in the status of their design requests.

-Added bonus: approximately 40% of the team's work is managed by duplicating templates.
+Added bonus: Approximately 40% of the team's work is managed by duplicating templates.
 Why reinvent the wheel when you can build templates in Wrike?

 The average enterprise now uses over 900 cloud applications to manage its processes, and 59% of workers say the number of tools they use to work has increased in the past year, according to Symantec.

-And while this explosion of Software-as-a-Service (SaaS) tools has made organizations more efficient when compared to a decade ago, the sheer number of options may now be leading to a decline in productivity.
+While this explosion of software-as-a-service (SaaS) tools have made organizations more efficient when compared to a decade ago, the sheer number of options may now be leading to a decline in productivity.

-New technologies are created to help employees work smarter, but since they don't exist in a vacuum, these tools are only successful when they integrate with one another and free your work data from silos.
+New technologies are created to help employees work smarter, but since the tools don't exist in a vacuum, they’re only helpful when they integrate with one another and free your work data from silos.
 If employees spend their time searching for information, or copying information to a different tool, or even toggling between apps, all the gains are lost.